dieguitocollado/insertview/_posts/2020-04-28-no-winners-only-losers-parasite-review.md

 author: "Sang Park"
 layout: post
 date: 2020-04-28 02:40:48 +0000
+tag: issue1
-category: issue1
+category: reviews
-cover: /assets/img/bg/issue1/parasite3
+cover: /assets/img/issue1/sang/1
-bgurl: /assets/img/bg/issue1/parasite3
+bgurl: /assets/img/issue1/sang/1
 paddingtop: "35px"
 ---

-<p id="first-paragraph">It would be easy to label Bong Joon Ho's *Parasite* as just a mere
+<p id="first-paragraph">It would be easy to label Bong Joon Ho's <i>Parasite</i> as just a mere
 critique of today's society which enables and perpetuates an unprecedented level of inequality.
 After all, inequality and social mobility -- or lack thereof -- are issues that do not discriminate based